Identification of relevant subtypes via preweighted sparse clustering: Methods

 (In the above, once again $I(x)$ is an indicator function and the $u_i$'s are iid uniform random variables on $(0,1)$.)
 This simulation is similar to the scenario illustrated in Figure \ref{F:schem1}.
 We assume that the first 50 features are the biologically relevant features of interest.
 In other words, a clustering algorithm that achieves perfect accuracy should assign observations 1-100 to one cluster and observations 101-200 to a separate cluster.
 Features 51-100, 101-200, and 201-300 also form clusters, but these clusters are not related to the biological outcome of interest.
 The outcome variable $y$ also observed is a ``noisy surrogate'' for the true clusters.
 This $y$ is related to the true clusters, but 30\% of the $y_i$'s are misclassified.
 This is consistent with what we might expect to observe in a study of chronic pain, where the only observed outcome variable is a patient's subjective pain report, which is not always a reliable indicator of case status.

-The objective of this simulation is to determine if supervised sparse clustering can correctly identify the clusters that are associated with the $y_i$'s (as opposed to the other sets of spurious clusters).
+The objective of this simulation is to determine if supervised sparse clustering can correctly identify the clusters that are associated with the $y_i$'s, as opposed to the other sets of clusters that are not related to the outcome.
 Supervised sparse clustering was applied to each of the 1000 simulated data sets.
-Three other methods were also considered, namely conventional sparse clustering, the semi-supervised clustering method of \citet{BT04}, and conventional $2$-means clustering on the first three principal components of the data set.
+Three other methods were also considered, namely conventional sparse k-means clustering, the semi-supervised k-means clustering method of \citet{BT04}, and conventional k-means clustering on the first three principal components of the data set.
+The number of clusters was fixed to be $k=2$ under all methods.
 We also attempted to apply the semi-supervised RPMM method of \citet{dK10} to these simulated data sets, but in each case the procedure returned a singleton cluster.
+The number of observations assigned to the incorrect cluster was recorded for each method for each simulation.